prayagnshah/User-Management-API/README.md

 ### PUT
 * `/v1/users/<id>` - updating ID of specific user details without changing any other attributes.
 Attributes allowed to update are age, name and team

+## Database Migration
+* The original version of this application used a local file to store user data.
+However, I have migrated the database to Firebase for improved scalability and reliability.